gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-01/index.md

-- Updated `aws` provider version constraints to ensure Terraform doesn't use one with a bug around launch templates.
+- Updated `aws` provider version constraints to ensure Terraform doesn&apos;t use one with a bug around launch templates.
 - Added support for configuring prefix delegation mode on AWS VPC CNI.
 Prefix delegation mode increases the number of secondary IPs that can be provisioned to an EC2 instance, greatly expanding the number of Pods that can be scheduled on a node.
 Refer to [the updated documentation](https://github.com/gruntwork-io/terraform-aws-eks/tree/master/modules/eks-cluster-control-plane#how-do-i-increase-the-number-of-pods-for-my-worker-nodes) for more details.

 Note that this change is functionally backward compatible, but due to complexities around Kubernetes versioning, some of the settings may not be available across all Kubernetes versions, and therefore this release is marked as backward incompatible out of caution.
 If you run into errors, or have issues with the AWS VPC CNI as a result of upgrading to this release, you can disable the prefix delegation management in the module by setting `var.use_vpc_cni_customize_script` input variable to `false`.